 This past summer, I spent 14 weeks at Coinbase as a Product Design Intern on the Consumer team.
 One of my first projects was a redesign of the clawback experience to increase the number of users who pay back the funds they owe.

-Users are placed in a clawback state in the case where they purchase cryptocurrency or deposit funds into their Coinbase account, but did not have enough funds in the bank account or credit card that was used for the transaction.
-From the 1,000 to 2,000 transfers per week that this impacts, 90% of funds are recovered after two weeks and users are only initiating about 15% of those funds.
+Users are placed in a clawback state in the case where they purchase cryptocurrency or deposit funds into their Coinbase account, but did not have enough funds in the bank account that was used for the transaction.

-I was tasked to redesign the end-to-end experience for users in the clawback state.
-The main goal was to make the self-recovery process more intuitive and transparent.
+I was tasked to redesign the end-to-end experience for users in the clawback state to make the self-recovery process more intuitive and transparent.
 This would enable users to decide which payment method(s) to return the owed funds with and have the restrictions on their account removed sooner.

-Although the user flow did not change for this redesign, it was helpful to map out a high-level flow to understand the entire system and what screens I needed to make designs for.
+Although the user flow did not change for this redesign, it was helpful to map out a high-level user flow.
+This allowed me to understand the entire system and the screens I needed to make designs for.

 When a user owes Coinbase funds, their ability to buy or send cryptocurrency is disabled.

-The user is notified through email and has five days to voluntarily pay back the funds, using one or multiple payment options.
+The user is notified through email and has five days to voluntarily pay back the funds.
 If the user completes the full payment, their account restrictions will be removed.

-If the user does not complete the full payment by the end of the five day grace period, Coinbase will attempt to clawback funds from the fiat and cryptocurrency accounts that user has on platform, in addition to any connected payment methods.
+If the user does not complete the full payment by the end of the five days, Coinbase will attempt to clawback funds from all of the user’s Coinbase accounts and payment methods.

-If the clawback system fails to retrieve the full payment after trying all of the user’s accounts and payment methods, the user will have account restrictions until they add a payment method and complete the full payment.
+If the clawback system fails to retrieve the full payment, the user will have account restrictions until they add a payment method and complete the payment.

-After the user flow was established, I made several iterations of wireframes.
-The payment screen was the most challenging part of this redesign, as there was a lot of variation between the payment methods users had.
+After the user flow was established, I worked on several iterations of wireframes.
+The payment method screen was the most challenging part of this redesign, as the number and type of payment methods differed among users.

 The experience would be confusing for users, as they would be brought to the existing sell modal and may not remember how much they needed to sell.